exercism/legacy-docs/language-tracks/configuration/exercises.md

 ### Unlocked by

 Any exercise that is not a core exercise is optional.
-All optional exercises should be unlocked by one of the core exercises.
+Almost all optional exercises should be unlocked by one of the core exercises (see [bonus](#user-content-bonus) below for exceptions).
 Set the value of `unlocked_by` to the slug of the core exercise that is the prerequisite for getting access to this exercise.

+#### Bonus

+Tracks may start with a few _bonus exercises_: unlocked alternatives to the initial track starting exercise.
+These alternatives will give users some means to continue should they wish to divert from the main track early in the progression, if they hit a [blocking scenario][track-blocking-progression] for example.
+Bonus exercises will be identified as non-core: `core: false` and out of the unlock sequence: `unlocked-by: null`.

 ### Difficulty